10 Most Popular Traditional Egyptian Food

 6. Sarah

-As a side dish, it’s sometimes served with grilled pork or seafood.
+It’s sometimes served as a side dish with grilled pork or seafood.
 As the main course, it’s usually served with Egyptian flatbread and green onions.

-A thinner and lighter form of besarah can be found in some parts of Egypt.
-The fava beans have been blitzed into a runny paste to form a dipping sauce.
+In some parts of Egypt, a thinner and lighter form of besarah can be found.
+The fava beans are blitzed into a runny paste to form a dipping sauce.

 7. Bamia